HOMILY FOR THE 2ND

 Was St Stephen’s a perfect parish?
 No, being as marginalized and diverse as it was, there were many challenges civilly and especially ecclesiastically.
 At the end of the last liturgy on Sunday night as I drove home, I often thought, “I think we’re still Catholic.”
 Every parish has its issues and St Stephen’s was no different.
 It took the Archbishop 3 years to find a priest willing to be a pastor at St Stephen’s, but during those 3 years I listened, I observed, I learned from the very broken people to whom I ministered, how to welcome, how to greet, and to make present Christ in the midst of a very diverse and broken humanity.

-AT EVENING (text by Fred Pratt Green, melody by David Haas, © 1985 GIA Publications, Inc)
+Fred Pratt Green, melody by David Haas, © 1985 GIA Publications, Inc)

-Now it is evening: Lights of the city,
+Now it is evening: Lights of the city, bid us remember Christ is our Light.

 Many are lonely, who will be neighbor?